zblanco/runic/README.md

       B-->C;
 ```

-Inputs fed through a workflow are called "Facts".
+In Runic, inputs fed through a workflow are called "Facts".
 During workflow evaluation various steps are traversed to and invoked producing more Facts.

 ```elixir
 alias Runic.Workflow